tepkool01/lob_homework/README.md

 - ML added, potentially recommending KNN if address is narrow enough
 - Sanitation on both server/client
 - CSS added, build for mobile
+- error messaging

 #### Structural Improvements
+- Add a better logging utility for the backend
 - API layer abstraction, i.e. API Gateway, based on OpenAPI standards with swagger
 - 100% statement and branch coverage, testing of the API contract
 - front-end framework built with best practices, skeleton structure appropriate, separation of client/server